jnissenbaum18/startrekrewrites/_posts/2021-09-13-voy-neverending-night-1.md

 “Citizens of Earth!
 Your destiny is now in my hands!”

 The evil Dr. CHAOTICA let out a bellowing laugh as he traipsed back and forth through the room.
 Tall, slender, and sporting a dark black goatee, CHAOTICA was as cunning as he was cruel.
 He was dressed in a full black robe adorned with bright grey lightning bolts on the shoulders.
 He spoke into a metallic silver ball microphone which he held in one hand.
-In his other hand, he whipped the attached electrical cable to his side with a thunderous crack.
+In his other, he whipped the attached electrical cable to his side with a thunderous crack.
 He spoke in a slow menacing tone, callously inviting anyone foolish enough to interrupt him to do so.

 “Those of you who acquiesce to my demands will be treated fairly.”
 He said with a raise of his eyebrow.
 “Oppose me, and you face a dire fate indeed.
 As you join my rank of slaves in the mines of Mercury!”